ethereum-optimism/optimism-tutorial/standard-bridge-custom-token/README.md

 ## Customizing the `L2StandardERC20` implementation

-Our example here implements a custom token [`L2CustomERC20`](contracts/L2CustomERC20.sol) based on the `L2StandardERC20` but with `8` decimal points, rather than `18`.
+Our example here implements a custom token [`L2CustomERC20`](contracts/L2CustomERC20.sol) based on the `L2StandardERC20` but which mints the deployer 10,000 tokens when it is deployed.

+> :warning: This works as an illustration.
+However, in real life this would be a **very bad**
+> idea.
+It means that there are no L1 tokens in the bridge to cover those L2 tokens if they are
+> transferred.

 For the purpose we import the `L2StandardERC20` from the `@eth-optimism/contracts` package.
 This standard token implementation is based on the OpenZeppelin ERC20 contract and implements the required `IL2StandardERC20` interface.

 ```
 import { L2StandardERC20 } from "@eth-optimism/contracts/libraries/standards/L2StandardERC20.sol";
 ```

-Then the only thing we need to do is call the internal `_setupDecimals(8)` method to alter the token `decimals` property from the default `18` to `8`.
+Then the only thing we need to do is call the internal `_mint` method to give the deployer the additional tokens.

 ## Deploying the Custom Token

-Deployment script is made available under `scripts/deploy-custom-token.js` that you can use to instantiate `L2CustomERC20` either on a local dev node or on `optimistic-kovan`.
+Deployment script is made available under `scripts/deploy-custom-token.js` that you can use to instantiate `L2CustomERC20` either on a local dev node (`optimistic-devnode`) or on `optimistic-kovan`.

-Once you're ready with a tested kovan deployment, you can request a review via [this](https://docs.google.com/forms/d/e/1FAIpQLSdKyXpXY1C4caWD3baQBK1dPjEboOJ9dpj9flc-ursqq8KU0w/viewform) form and we'll consider whitelisting your deployer address on `optimistic-mainnet`.
+Once you're ready with a tested kovan deployment, you can request a review via [this form](https://docs.google.com/forms/d/e/1FAIpQLSdKyXpXY1C4caWD3baQBK1dPjEboOJ9dpj9flc-ursqq8KU0w/viewform) form and we'll consider whitelisting your deployer address on `optimistic-mainnet`.

 ### Prerequisites